Blue Light 'til Dawn

 Blue Light 'til Dawn is a studio album by American jazz singer Cassandra Wilson.
 Her first album on the Blue Note label, it was released in 1993.
 It contains Wilson's interpretations of songs by various blues and rock artists, as well as three original compositions.
-The album marked a shift in Wilson's recording style, mostly dropping the electric instruments of her earlier albums in favor of acoustic arrangements.
+The album marked a shift in Wilson’s recording style, mostly dropping the electric instruments of her earlier albums in favor of acoustic arrangements.
 A critical and commercial breakthrough, the album was re-released in 2014 with three bonus tracks recorded live somewhere in Europe during the Blue Light 'til Dawn Tour.
-The eponymous single was nominated for the Grammy Award as Best Jazz Vocal Performance.

 Background

 As of March 1996, the album sold over 250 000 copies.
 While recording the album, Wilson's father, jazz bassist Herman Fowlkes, died.
 In an interview for New York Magazine Wilson explained that the album's name refers to a certain time of night.
 Says Wilson "At a party you have a blue light to have a certain vibe.
 The title refers to that light, that blue, giving way to the dawn.
 It's after after hours, the predawn twilight".